glfw/glfw/README.md

  - Bugfix: The CMake config-file package used an absolute path and was not relocatable (#1470)
  - [X11] Bugfix: The CMake files did not check for the XInput headers (#1480)
+ - [NSGL] Removed enforcement of forward-compatible flag for core contexts

 ## Contact